dan-han-mathematics/multivariate_density_estimation_subject_to_unimodality/README.md

 # multivariate_density_estimation_subject_to_unimodality
+This R script (Multivariate_density_estimation.R) implements the methodology for multivariate (bivariate) density estimation under marginal unimodality constraints, as described in the paper titled:

-This is the code companied for the paper "Bivariate Density Estimation Subject to Marginal Unimodality Constraints With Applications In Assessing Racial and Economic Disparities in Birthweights"
+"Bivariate Density Estimation Subject to Marginal Unimodality Constraints With Applications in Assessing Racial and Economic Disparities in Birthweights."